Sternotherus odoratus: Description

 This species is less buoyant than free swimming species and regulates buoyancy by varying its lung volume.
 They lack the cloacal bursae, internal pouch like structures, that some similar species have that assist with regulating buoyancy by storing water.

+Megacephaly

+In several populations, eastern musk turtles exhibit megacephaly.
+Megacephalic turtles have much larger and broader heads, and hypertrophied jaws muscles.
+The condition is known to occur in 9 families of turtles, and is associated with a durophagous diet.
+Normal and megacephalic individuals often coexist within the same population.
+It appears that megacephaly may not be genetically linked, instead developing in individuals as a response to a heavily durophagous diet.

+Sexual dimorphism

+Males can usually be distinguished from females by their significantly longer tails and by the spike that protrudes at the end of the tail.
+The anal vent on the underside of the tail extends out beyond the plastron on males.
+Females are also typically larger than males.

 Geographic distribution

 The eastern musk turtle ranges in southern Ontario, southern Quebec, and in the Eastern United States from southern Maine in the north, south through to Florida, and west to central Texas, with a disjunct population located in central Wisconsin.

 Ecology and natural history

 Behavior

 The eastern musk turtle is mostly aquatic, spending the vast majority of its time in shallow, heavily vegetated waters of slow moving creeks, or in ponds.
 It typically only ventures onto land when the female lays eggs, to bask, or in some cases forage.
 It can climb sloping, partially submerged tree trunks or branches to as high as 2 m above the water surface, and has been known to drop into boats or canoes passing underneath.
 It is a poor swimmer and can most often be found walking along the bottom of its native habitats, which include swamps, marshes, ephemeral pools, and large rivers and lakes.
 The eastern musk turtle oftentimes uses chemical cues for intraspecies communication.

 Its defense mechanism is to excrete a musk scent from a small gland in its underside, hence the name musk turtle.
 This is used to scare away predators and natural enemies.
 If harassed, a wild stinkpot often will not hesitate to bite.
 Because its neck can extend as far as its hind feet, caution is required when handling one.